Foreign trade of medieval Novgorod: Tribute collection

 The furs came from the vast lands to the north and east of Novgorod, where animals hunted for their pelts were abundant.
 The Novgorodians even used furs as their primary currency, rather than metal coins, until the 14th century (see also coinless period).
 The Novgorod Republic acquired most of these raw materials and refined products in the form of tribute paid by subjected Finno-Ugric peoples living there.
 In the northwest, most of Karelia got under Novgorodian control early on, and was a major source for wood and furs.

 The northeastern territories (Zavolochye, "beyond the portage", and across the Northern Dvina) were gradually acquired in small-scale Novgorodian expeditions from the first half of the 12th century onwards.
-The local fragmented and scattered tribes in these sparsely populated regions were subjected without much need for force; the Novgorodians simply built pogosts: pallisaded taxing centres with small garrisons on defendable riverbanks.
+The local fragmented and scattered tribes in these sparsely populated regions were subjected without much need for force; the Novgorodians simply built pogosts: palisaded taxing centres with small garrisons on defendable riverbanks.
 This turned the surrounding areas into dependencies (rather than being directly incorporated into the Republic) that could be taxed for various (exportable) commodities.
 It would take until the early 13th century for real settlements to emerge around the pogosts, and gradual agricultural colonisation of the northeastern regions to begin.
 Before the agricultural colonisation accelerated on a larger scale in the 14th century, hunting, fishing and bee-keeping were also important economic activities in the northeastern dependencies.

 By contrast, Novgorodian attempts at westward expansion into the Livonia, at the expense of the more numerous Chud and Litva populations, as well as German-speaking Catholic chivalric orders, were far less successful.
 These ventures did not result in a steady revenue of tradeable goods, but rather increased competition.